 PLEASE NOTE: The translation must include the stamp of the translator/interpreter.
 Make sure that the translator you choose is registered on the list of the Spanish Ministry of Foreign Affairs, European Union and Cooperation.

-By any embassy or consulate of the Spanish State in a foreign country
+By any Spanish embassy or consulate abroad

 The embassies and consulates of the countries of origin or destination of the documents may translate or validate translations.